Skip to main content

 You can refer to Connect to Access Server via SSH using PuTTY for steps to connect with the PuTTY SSH client from a Windows computer.
 If you have a different configuration, please follow Amazon’s instructions on connecting to your instance.

-Connect to your server, and Access Server completes the installation.
+Connect to your server, and the Access Server will complete the installation.
 Access Server then provides the URLs for your Admin Web UI and Client Web UI and the username and password for signing into the Admin Web UI.

 In addition to the steps in the link above, we recommend you assign an Elastic IP address to your instance: